wp-plugins/wp-search-keyword-redirect/README.txt

 == Changelog ==

 = 1.0 =
-* Tested in WordPrss 3.8
+* Tested in WordPress 4.1.1

 = 0.3.0 =
-* Tested in WordPrss 3.7.1
+* Tested in WordPress 3.7.1

 = 0.2.0 =
-* Tested in WordPrss 3.6
+* Tested in WordPress 3.6

 = 0.1.0 =
 * Refactor plugin structure